Uvekilledkenny/ncch.js/README.md

     -V, --version   output the version number
     -i, --info      shows NCCH as a list of buffers -g, --generate  generates a ncchinfo.bin

+NB: The ncchinfo.bin contains only informations for TitleID.Main.exheader.xorpad, this is a proof of concept :)